digital-asset/daml/docs/source/app-dev/bindings-java/codegen.rst

 .. note::

-   This section is only included for completeness: we don't expect users to make use of the ``fromValue`` and ``toValue methods``, because they would typically come from a template that doesn't have any unbound type parameters.
+   This section is only included for completeness: we don't expect users to make use of the ``fromValue`` and ``toValue`` methods, because they would typically come from a template that doesn't have any unbound type parameters.

 The Java codegen uses Java Generic types to represent :ref:`Daml parameterized types <daml-ref-parameterized-types>`.